stazay/excel_extractor/README.md

 ````
 ____

-extract_entries_to_df() - THIS FUNCTION IS USED TO CREATE THE BASIS OF YOUR DATAFRAME; ALL ENTRIES WITHIN THE RANGE ARE WRITTEN TO THE DATAFRAME
+extract_entries_to_df() - THIS FUNCTION IS USED TO CREATE THE BASIS OF YOUR DATAFRAME; ALL ENTRIES WITHIN THE RANGE ARE WRITTEN TO THE DATAFRAME.
 ````
 extract_entries_to_df(df, workbook, sheet_index, desired_columns, queried_rows, clean_datetime, print_statements)
 df                -- the dataframe being written